shubham0794x/GSoC-project/README.md

 ➢ Register the tracked entity which is person
 ➢ Enroll him to malaria program
 ➢ Report the event for the treatment given

+The primary feature and the main objective of the project include ​:­ ➢ Importing patient records registered in the excel sheet.
+➢ Import CCD/XML exports from an EMR into DHIS2 tracker.
+➢ Location capture for patient using geolocation.